Responsible Executive: Title IX Coordinator

 I. PURPOSE

-The purpose of this policy is to supplement Tennessee Board of Regents Policies, 6:01:00:00 Sex Discrimination, Sexual Harassment or Sexual Misconduct, 6:02:00:00 Sex Discrimination and Sexual Harassment, 6:03:00:00 Sexual Misconduct, 5:01:02:00 Equal Employment Opportunity and Affirmative Action, and TBR Guidelines P-080 Discrimination Harassment Complaint Investigation Procedure, and G-125 Filing Title VI Complaints.
+The purpose of this policy is to supplement Motlow State Community College (Motlow State) Policies 8:02:00:00, 8:03:00:00, and 8:04:00:00, in accordance with the Tennessee Board of Regents (TBR) Policies 6.01.00.00 Sex Discrimination, Sexual Harassment or Sexual Misconduct, 6.02.00.00 Sex Discrimination and Sexual Harassment, 6.03.00.00 Sexual Misconduct, 5.01.02.00 Equal Employment Opportunity and Affirmative Action, and TBR Guidelines P-080 Discrimination Harassment Complaint and Investigation Procedure, and G-125 Filing Title VI Complaints.

 II.
 DEFINITIONS

-• Sexual Harassment is unwelcome conduct based on a person's sex, sexual orientation, or gender identity/expression that:
+- Sexual Harassment – Unwelcome conduct based on a person’s sex, sexual orientation,

-• Adversely affects a term or condition of an individual's employment, education, participation in an institution's activities or living environment;
+- Adversely affects a term or condition of an individual’s employment, education, participation in an institution’s activities or living environment;

-• Has the purpose or effect of unreasonably interfering with an individual's employment or academic performance or creating an intimidating, hostile, offensive or abusive environment of the individual; or
+- Has the purpose or effect of unreasonably interfering with an individual’s employment or academic performance or creating an intimidating, hostile, offensive or abusive environment of the individual; or

-• Is used as a basis for or a factor in decisions that tangibly affect that individual's employment, education, participation in an institution's activities or living
+- Is used as a basis for or a factor in decisions that tangibly affect that individual’s employment, education, participation in an institution’s activities or living.

 III.
 GENERAL POLICY

-It is the intent of Motlow State Community College that no individual shall be discriminated against on the basis of race, color, religion, creed, ethnic or national origin, sex, sexual orientation, gender identity/expression, disability, age (as applicable), status as a covered veteran, genetic information, and any other category protected by federal or state civil rights law/regulations and by Tennessee Board of Regents policies with respect to employment, programs, and activities.
+It is the intent of Motlow State that no individual shall be discriminated against on the basis of race, color, religion, creed, ethnic or national origin, sex, sexual orientation, gender identity/expression, disability, age (as applicable), status as a covered veteran, genetic information, and any other category protected by federal or state civil rights law/regulations and by Tennessee Board of Regents policies with respect to employment, programs, and activities.
 In promulgating this policy statement it is the College’s intent to fully comply with Title IX of the Education Amendments of 1972, §485(f) of the HEA, as amended by §304 of the Violence Against Women Reauthorization Act of 2013, the regulations implementing these Acts found at 34 CFR §668.41, §668.46, and Appendix A to Subpart D of Part 668; and Sections 799A and 845 of the Public Health Service Act and Regulations issued pursuant thereto found at 45 CFR Parts 83 and 86.
 The policies in this area are adopted to address such compliance.

 IV.
 APPLICABILITY

-All students and employees are to be knowledgeable of policies and guidelines concerning sex discrimination, sexual harassment, or sexual misconduct..
-All students and employees should promptly report to the Title IX/EEO Coordinator, any complaint or conduct which might constitute harassment, whether the information concerning a complaint is received formally or informally.
+All students and employees are to be knowledgeable of policies and guidelines concerning sex discrimination, sexual harassment, or sexual misconduct.
+All students and employees should promptly report to the Title IX Coordinator, any complaint or conduct which might constitute harassment, whether the information concerning a complaint is received formally or informally.
 Failure to do so may result in disciplinary action up to and including expulsion, termination or other appropriate sanction.
 All students and employees are required to cooperate with investigations of alleged sex discrimination, sexual harassment, or sexual misconduct unless otherwise provided by law.
 Failure to cooperate may result in disciplinary action up to and including termination.
 Students are also required to cooperate with these investigations.
-Failure to do so may result in disciplinary action up to and including expulsion, termination or other appropriate sanction.
+Failure to do so may result in disciplinary action up to and including expulsion, termination, or other appropriate sanction.

 V. Applicable POLICIES AND PROCEDURES

-1. TBR Policy 01.00.00 Sex Discrimination, Sexual Harassment or Sexual Misconduct
+- TBR Policy 6.01.00.00 Sex Discrimination, Sexual Harassment or Sexual Misconduct

-2. TBR Policy 6.02.00.00 Sex Discrimination and Sexual Harassment
+- TBR Policy 6.02.00.00 Sex Discrimination and Sexual Harassment

-3. TBR Policy 03.00.00 Sexual Misconduct
+- TBR Policy 03.00.00 Sexual Misconduct

-4. TBR P-080 Discrimination & Harassment – Complaint & Investigation
+- TBR P-080 Discrimination & Harassment – Complaint & Investigation

-5. TBR G-125 Process for Filing Title VI Complaints
+- TBR G-125 Process for Filing Title VI Complaints

-6. MSCC 8:02:00:00 Sexual Misconduct
+- Motlow State 8:02:00:00 Sexual Misconduct

-7. MSCC 8:03:00:00 Sex Discrimination and Sexual Harassment
+- Motlow State 8:03:00:00 Sex Discrimination and Sexual Harassment

-8. MSCC 8:04:00:00 Discrimination & Harassment - Complaint & Investigation Procedure
+- Motlow State 8:04:00:00 Discrimination & Harassment – Complaint & Investigation Procedure

 Sources